rmrk-team/evm-sample-contracts/contracts/NestingMultiResource/README.md

 ````

 After the resources are added to the NFTs, we have to accept them.
 We will do this by once again building a batch of
-transactions for each of the tokens and send them at the end:
+transactions for each of the tokens and send them out one by one at the end:

 ````typescript
   console.log("Accepting resources to tokens");